 We collect information which you provide us voluntarily.
 For example, when you request to receive communications from us or when you otherwise contact us via the Site and Services:

-When you visit or access our Site and Services we may automatically receive and record information through the use (and authorize 3rd parties to use) of pixels, cookies and other tracking technologies.
+When you visit or access our Site and Services we may automatically receive and record information through the use of (and authorized third parties’ use of) pixels, cookies and other tracking technologies.

 Such information includes technical information about your interaction with our Services, geolocation data, IP address, unique identifiers (e.g. MAC address and UUID), your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our Site, methods used to browse away from the Site, as well as other information which relates to your activity in the Services.

-The information collected (including your IP address) may be disclosed to or collected directly by our third-party web analytics service providers such as Google Analytics, as further detailed under the "Tracking Technologies" section below.
+The information collected (including your IP address) may be disclosed to or collected directly by our third-party web analytics service providers such as Google Analytics and our third-party marketing providers such as Meta, as further detailed under the “Tracking Technologies” section below.

-1. Aggregated data: We may also collect aggregated or technical data generated when you use our Services, relating to how you use them, so we could learn how users and customers use our Services and improve them and our users experience.
+We may also collect aggregated or technical data generated when you use our Services, relating to how you use them, so we could learn how users and customers use our Services and thereby improve them and our users’ experience.
 Aggregated data may be derived from your Personal Information but is not considered Personal Information as this data does not directly or indirectly reveal your identity.

-Sensitive Personal Information: We may collect sensitive information that you provide us in order to assess your eligibility to participate in various types of legal actions including mass actions, including but not limited to class actions, mass torts, multidistrict litigation (MDL), and other collective legal claims.
-This may include, but is not limited to, health data, physical or mental disability, sex (including gender, gender identity, pregnancy or childbirth and related medical conditions), racial or ethnic origin, religious or philosophical beliefs, or union membership.
+We may collect sensitive information that you voluntarily provide us in order to assess your eligibility to participate in various types of legal actions including mass actions, including but not limited to class actions, mass torts, mass arbitrations, multidistrict litigations (MDLs), and other collective legal claims.
+This may include, but is not limited to, health and mental health information, financial data, physical or mental disability, sex, gender, gender identity, pregnancy or childbirth-related conditions, racial or ethnic origin, religious or philosophical beliefs, political beliefs, marital status, professional history and employment status, involvement in legal proceedings, criminal history, or union membership.

-You can learn more about our use of Tracking Technologies by reading our Cookie Policy.
+You can learn more about our use of these technologies by reading our [.

 Below is a list of useful links that can provide you with more information on how to manage your cookies: